wechicken456/Banking-App-with-Microservices/JOURNAL.md

-# Implemented the account service.
+# May 11 - Implemented the account service.
 Decided that the close future plan is to implement orchestration-based SAGA with gRPC first before adding Kafka.
-(May 11)

 Some readings: